What is Live Selling?

 Have you tuned into a TV channel like HSN or QVC, where live hosts engage audiences while describing the benefits of the products they’re selling?
 Did you notice how personable the host was, as if you were there with them, and how they addressed customers who called in like they were regular shoppers?
 That’s the same magic live selling has!

 Live selling is when retailers sell products to multiple customers at once by streaming live video online to websites, mobile apps, or social media channels.
 Sellers are increasingly selling through live streaming video to showcase their inventory in real-time.
-Successful live selling doesn’t feel like shoppers are being sold to because sellers develop personal connections with their customers.
+Because sellers develop personal connections with their customers, successful live selling does not feel like shoppers are being sold to.

-Live selling has expanded rapidly in the past few years, from TV to an exponentially growing global online audience, because retailers are connecting with their customers on a more personal level.
-Sellers can create highly targeted messaging that reaches more customers simultaneously, yet each customer feels an individual affinity with the host they see on screen.
+In the past few years, live selling has grown quickly, from TV to a rapidly growing online audience around the world.
+This is because retailers are connecting with their customers on a more personal level.
+Sellers can send highly targeted messages to more customers at once, but each customer feels a personal connection to the host they see on screen.

 How Does Live Video Selling Work?